 - Article VI: Meetings of Society Board of Directors

-- Article VII: Nomination and Election of Board of Directors, Officers and Nomination Committee
+- Article VII: Nomination and Election of Board of Directors, Officers, Nominations Committee and Other Board Appointments

 - Article VIII: Rules of Professional Conduct